 Unstable Fractured And Faulted Formations Can Also Considered As A WellBore Instability Problem

 A natural fracture system in the rock can often be found near faults.
 Rock near faults can be broken into large or small pieces.
-If they are loose they can fall into the well bore and jam the string in the hole.
-Even if the pieces are bonded together, impacts from the BHA due to Drill String vibration can cause the formation to fall into the well bore.
-So that it is a
+If they are loose they can fall into the wellbore and jam the string in the hole.
+Even if the pieces are bonded together, impacts from the BHA due to Drill String vibration can cause the formation to fall into the wellbore.

 This type of Pack off / Bridge sticking is particularly unusual as it can occur while drilling.
-When this has happened in the past, the first sign of a problem has been the string torquing up and sticking.
+When this has happened in the past, the first sign of this borehole instability problem has been the string torquing up and sticking.

 Unstable Fractured And Faulted Formations – Preventative Action

-- Minimize Drill Stringg vibration.
+- Minimize Drill String vibration.
 Choose an alternative RPM or change the BHA configuration if high shock vibrations are observed.